0p3r4t0r/ApplePiePhysics/applePiePhysics/content/physics-101/lesson1_oneDimentionalMotion.md

 it's going.
 We've sent a team of scientists to find out more about the train and they've been living on board for several weeks now.

-As far as we can tell <u>the velocity of the train is constant</u> and <u>the track along which the train travels is perfectly straight</u>.
+As far as we can tell **the velocity of the train is constant** and **the track along which the train travels is perfectly straight**.
 Our scientists have been recording the position of the train for a number of weeks now, but they're starting to run out of space in their logs.